aldolat/posts-in-sidebar/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Adds a widget to display a list of posts in sidebar.
-The list can be created using author and/or category and/or tag.
+This plugin adds a widget to display a list of posts in the WordPress sidebar.

 == Description ==